No new locally acquired virus cases in NSW - Shepparton News

 For months people from NSW coming to Queensland from outside the old border bubble were required to quarantine for 14 days at their own expense.

-Ms Berejiklian is adamant all border restrictions should be removed but Queensland Premier Annastacia Palaszczuk says that won't happen until NSW has 28 days without a case of locally acquired COVID-19.
+Ms Berejiklian is adamant all border restrictions should be removed but Queensland Premier Annastacia Palaszczuk says that will not happen until NSW has 28 days without a case of locally acquired COVID-19.

-NSW Health is treating 50 COVID-19 cases, including three in intensive care, none of whom are being ventilated.